Psikyo STG – 1997 Developer Interview

 Nakamura: Kyoto.
 We sprung up overnight. (laughs) Psikyo was formed by members from the previous development company we worked at, where we also made STGs.
 People said our first game, Sengoku Ace, was exactly like the games we made at our old company.
 But at that time we couldn’t think of anything else to make.

 Okamoto: Yeah, we’re always limited by our ideas at the time, so no matter how much we try and reach 100% satisfaction with our creations, there’s always that next idea.
-But even if you think your game is 100% complete, once its released many flaws are certain to appear, so you should really aim for 200%.
+But even if you think your game is 100% complete, flaws always appear after release, so you should really aim for 200%.

 Nakamura: Games are living, breathing things, aren’t they.